Home equity: Home equity as collateral

+Home equity management refers to the process of tapping equity via loans, at favorable, and often tax-favored, interest rates, to invest otherwise illiquid equity in a target that offers higher returns.
 Home equity may serve as collateral for a home equity loan or home equity line of credit.
 Many home equity plans set a fixed period during which the homeowner can borrow money, such as ten years.
 At the end of this “draw period,” the borrower may be allowed to renew the credit line.
 If the plan does not allow renewals, the borrower will not be able to borrow additional money once the period has ended.
 Some plans may call for payment in full of any outstanding balance at the end of the period.
 Others may allow repayment over a fixed period, for example, ten years.